Mindyratcliff/readMeFileWriter/README.md

-This is a command line application which dynamically generates a professional ReadMe file with user input.
+This is a command line application which dynamically generates a professional ReadMe file with user input. - This Read Me was made with the application -

 ## Table of Contents
 1.)
 [Usage](#usage)